 Hi, I’m Renee!

-What initially drew me to pursue my graduate degree in social work was a desire to build a career that was aligned with my values of justice, equity and liberation.
-What drew me to being a therapist was realizing the transformative power of participating in therapy as a client and wanting to share that with others.
-I view the continuation of my own healing and growing journey as integral to living the life I want and to sustaining my capacity to continue this work.
+I was born and raised in the Denver metro area, moved to Seattle for graduate school and now call this place home.
+What initially drew me to pursue my graduate degree in social work was a desire to build a career aligned with my values of justice, equity, and liberation.
+My decision to become a therapist specifically stemmed from experiencing the transformative power of therapy as a client and wanting to share that experience with others.
+I view the continuation of my own healing and growth as integral to living the life I want and sustaining my capacity to do this work.

 A few identities I hold are queer/bisexual, non-binary femme (my pronouns are she/they), neurodivergent, and mixed race with Japanese and white ancestry.
 Navigating situations where I am privileged, marginalized and/or somewhere in between at various points in my life has forced me to grapple with ambiguity and complex power dynamics.
 I believe these lived experience enrich my ability to hold complexity, contradiction, to challenge binary thinking and find peace in holding multiple truths simultaneously.